-Risk Risk Description Common mitigations Third party risk Data breaches Whenever a third party handles personal information, there is a risk that the third party will not handle personal information consistently with the requirements of NSW privacy laws and expectations of your agency.
+Risk Risk Description Common mitigations Third party risk Whenever a third party handles personal information, there is a risk that the third party will not handle personal information consistently with the requirements of NSW privacy laws and expectations of your agency.
 This risk can be significant when the third party is an AI system provider with access to significant volumes of personal information.
-AI systems often rely on significant amounts of data to train and operate effectively.
+Data minimisation Third party due diligence Contractual controls Expert and legal advice Security reviews Access restrictions Use of synthetic data Data breaches Al systems often rely on significant amounts of data to train and operate effectively.
 This can make them targets for malicious actors seeking to gain access to agency data.
 Additionally, poor system controls and human error can lead to non-malicious data breaches, where data relating to one individual becomes visible to another individual.
-Data minimisation Third party due diligence Contractual controls Expert and legal advice Security reviews Access restrictions Use of synthetic data Data minimisation Third party due diligence Contractual controls Expert and legal advice Security reviews Automated destruction Staff training Access restrictionsTechnical controlsUse of synthetic data Cross border transfers Many AI system providers operate in jurisdictions outside of New South Wales, and may be subject to different privacy and data protection laws, which could offer less protection than the laws of New South Wales.
-Third party due diligence Contractual controls Expert and legal advice Transparency and consent
+Data minimisation Third party due diligence Contractual controls Expert and legal advice Security reviews Automated destruction Staff training Access restrictions Technical controls Use of synthetic data Cross border transfers Many AI system providers operate in jurisdictions outside of NSW and may be subject to different privacy and data protection laws, which could offer less protection than the laws of NSW.
+Third party due diligence Contractual controls Expert and legal advice Transparency and consent Compliance with all legislative obligations including State Records Act.